minecraftforum/rules-archive/rules/mapping_and_modding/rules.markdown

 ### Requests / Ideas For Mods.

 * Topics must be either a request or an idea for a mod
+* Posting "there is a mod for this" is not allowed unless the mod is linked in the post

 ### Content Packs

+This section is only for content packs that modify existing content mods, or mods which are meant to rely on content packs for their mod.

 * Links to the original mod must be provided in the topic
 * The original mod must be tagged in the topic tags
-* The topic must have pictures
+* Topics must have embedded images, videos may be included as well but may not replace images
 * The topic must have installation instructions
 * Do not ask or pressure content packs to update

-This section is only for content packs that modify existing content mods, or mods which are meant to rely on content packs for their mod.
+* Topics must have a direct download link, but can include alternative links.

 ### Modification Development

 Only threads for the advancement of mods.
 The mod has to have already been started.
-Help with java code.
+Get help with coding and development here.

-* Do not ask others to do it for you
+* Do not ask others to do it
 * Bumping is permitted once every 24 hours after the last reply if help is still needed
-* Mod teams are not allowed
+* Recruiting for mod teams is not allowed

 ## Maps

 * Topics must have screenshots
-* Topics must have a download link
+* Topics must have a direct download link, but can include alternative links
 * Topics must follow the tagging format
+* Topics must have embedded images, videos may be included as well but may not replace images

 ### Maps Discussion